0xSn4k3000/0xSn4k3000.github.io/_posts/2023-11-24-Seccomp-filtering-for-syscalls-01.md

 author: 1
 ---

-Hello friends, in this article i am going to introduce `seccomp` and how it can be used to make your exploit development more harder, will give some examples and some tricks to bypass it, i hope you will enjoy it, but before we diving into it, let's first explain what `seccomp` is and how it can be used
+Hello friends, in this article i am going to introduce `seccomp` and how it can be used to make your exploit development more harder, will give some examples and some tricks to bypass it, i hope you will enjoy it, but before we start diving let's first explain what `seccomp` is and how it can be used

 ## Seccomp (SECure COMPuting):